 The Centers for Disease Control has reported that 95% of cases for Lyme disease took place in the following 14 states:

 - Rhode Island

-If you reside in or plan to visit one of these states, it’s vital for your health to always be cautious of black-legged ticks.
-As a precaution, it’s best to wear long socks, pants, and long-sleeved shirts.
+If you reside in or plan to visit one of these states, it’s vital for your health always to be cautious of black-legged ticks.
+As a precaution, wearing long socks, pants, and long-sleeved shirts is best.

-After every outing, be sure to check any exposed areas of your body for ticks.
+After every outing, check any exposed areas of your body for ticks.
 If you discover a tick on your body, follow these steps for removal and disposal as quickly as possible: